 Don’t toss your shoes into the washing machine!
 DON’T!!!!
 Just use a paper towel and some water to spot clean.
 Make sure to get any rocks or pebbles out of the tread.
 And never put them in a dryer.
 That’s a great way to ruin a great pair of shoes.
-(Save the washing machine for your Allbirds, one of my favorite casual shoes!)

 Help them dry the right way.

 If you let the moisture stay in there, it can more quickly break down the glue and materials that make up your shoe.
 Put your shoes and insoles in a place with good air circulation that’s not too cold, which slows down drying.
-Sticking them outside works well too if it’s not too cold.
+Sticking them outside also works well if it’s not too cold.
 However, avoid too much heat (e.g. from a heating vent, blowdryer or direct sunlight) since too much heat can also break down the glue.